 If using essential oils it’s best to use products already diluted to a safe level.
 Remember, if the oil has more than a faint smell to you, it’ll be overpowering to a dog or cat.
 Visit GreenPaws Flea and Tick Product Directory for more information on a variety of flea and tick control products.

 Although essential oil shampoos, like Earth Animal's Flea & Tick Program Shampoo, or TropiClean NEEM Shampoo are effective ways to kill fleas and soothe your dog's skin any sudsy shampoo made for dogs (it'll be pH balanced for delicate dog skin) will trap and drown fleas.

 Don’t let a reluctant bather discourage you.
 Have a friend help, and try to be patient and calm.
 If you’re stressed, your dog will be too.
 To be more effective, start by lathering your dog's neck, this prevents fleas from escaping to the ears and face.
 Really work the shampoo into the hair to trap the fleas and clean out eggs and dirt.
 Thoroughly rinse off the shampoo; dried residue can cause itchiness.
-Afterward, spritz your dog with a flea controlling essential oil like Dr Ben's Natural Cedar Oil, Earth Animal's Flea & Tick Program Herbal Spray, or Shiny Paw's Bug Repellent spray.
+Afterward, spritz your dog with a flea controlling essential oil like Cedarcide Natural Cedar Oil, Earth Animal's Flea & Tick Program Herbal Spray, or Shiny Paw's Bug Repellent spray.
 Go easy — it’s powerful and you don’t want to overwhelm your dog’s olfactory system.
 Be cautious around cats, most are just too sensitive for cedar oil.
-For a safe and long lasting effect try Earth Animal's Herbal Flea & Tick Collar (there's also one just for kitties.)
+For a safe and long lasting effect try Earth Animal's Herbal Flea & Tick Collar or the Spot-On Treatment (there's also one just for kitties.)